Transfer of Credit

-- The student is responsible for seeing that the transfer of credit is posted on the DU transcript and that the department, appropriate student services office of the college, school, or department and the Office of Graduate Studies have approved the request.
+- The student is responsible for seeing that the transfer of credit is posted on the DU transcript and that the department, appropriate student services office of the college, school, or department and the Office of Graduate Education have approved the request.

 - Graduate coursework and credit hours already applied toward a degree received from the University of Denver or another institution cannot be accepted as transfer credit towards another graduate degree of the same level or less.
 Graduate credit earned and not applied towards a degree may be eligible for transfer of credit to a University of Denver degree.

 - An official transcript must be on file in the Office of the Registrar.

 - The transfer credit must have been earned as graduate credit at a regionally accredited institution offering a graduate degree program in a similar field for which the student is currently seeking a degree.
 Transfer credit is approved on a course-by-course basis, unless it is a blanket transfer of credit hours for a doctoral program from a previously earned master’s degree.